Novels & Stories

 A wartime country house murder mystery

-a go at a country murder mystery.
-While doing research, I came across
+a country house murder mystery.
+While doing research, I came across a snippet

-a snippet about Winston Churchill and General Eisenhower disappearing
+about Winston Churchill and General Eisenhower disappearing for an ultra-secret

-story.
-Except, as in most of my novels, there is also a more domestic
+Except, as in most of my novels, there is also a more domestic affair involving

-affair involving questions of loyalty and double dealing running
+questions of loyalty and double dealing running through it.

-loyalty; a similar outline to The Chosen Man Trilogy, but set in
+a similar outline to The Chosen Man Trilogy, but set in one location.
+I